Next Start

 • Radiator: As discussed above, the radiator works as a heat exchanger to remove heat from the fluid circulated through the engine area.

-• Radiator fan: The radiator fan is situated between the radiator and engine and helps pull cool air through the radiator.
+• Radiator fan: The radiator fan is situated between the radiator and engine and helps pull air through the radiator.

 • Radiator hoses: These carry engine coolant between the engine and the radiator.